Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Dewalt Spade Bits

-A spade bit is the standard issue drill bit for putting holes in wood of all shapes and sizes.
-And, due to it’s inexpensive design, it’s a great tool for an occasional DIY’er.
+A spade bit is the standard issue drill bit for putting holes in all shapes and sizes of wood.
+And, due to its inexpensive design, it’s an excellent tool for an occasional DIY’er.

-I have a few sets of spade bits in my toolbox at all times.
-Because they are versatile, cheap, and have a unique long pilot tip they are perfect for drilling holes in any type of wood.
+I always have a few sets of spade bits in my toolbox.
+Because they are versatile, cheap, and have a unique long pilot tip, they are perfect for drilling holes in any wood.

 And the best part?
 They are the best drill bit to avoid ripping out the side of the wood opposite the drill.
-Because they have a long pilot tip you can see the bit come through and then simply start drilling from the opposite side of the wood.
+Because they have a long pilot tip, you can see the bit come through and then start drilling from the opposite side of the wood.

 6. Fast Drilling For Softwoods: Auger Wood Bits for Running Electrical Lines in Studs